1

 • Married filing separately from their spouse; or

-• Married filing jointly, but only claiming a refund of withheld or estimated taxes?
+• Married filing jointly, but only claiming a refund of withheld of estimated taxes?

-If you answered YES to all five of these questions, the child is your qualifying child for the COEITC.
-If you have up to 3 qualifying children, go to Part 5.
+If you answered Yes to all five of these questions, the child is your qualifying child for the COEITC.
+If you have up to 3 qualifying children, make sure to enter them in the Dependents table on form DR 0104.
+Then go to Part 5 on this page.

 Part 4